 Gardeners, new and old can often get confused by the different types of seed available.
-Many perhaps don’t even notice what is written on the seed packet they picked up!
+Many perhaps don’t even notice what is written on the seed packet they pick up!

 We wanted to give you a little overview of the different types of seed available to gardeners and explain why we only sell organic, heirloom and heritage seed types to help you to make an informed choice when buying your seeds.
 Who ever thought that a simple packet of seeds could be more or less sustainable than another?!